vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ```
 You have two areas using the same counter variable and the inner one destroys the outer
 one.
 Here is where save-restore variables come in.

+You can either use local variables, when you don't need to pass information between places except via function args.
+Or you can use save-restore variables.
-You can declare a list of variables whose contents will be memorized on entry to a function,
+You can declare a list of variables whose contents will be memorized on entry to a function or a topic,
-and restored to their former values on exist.
+and restored to their former values on exit.

-You can safely write all over them within the function, without harming
+You can safely write all over them within the function or topic, without harming a caller.
-a caller.
 And they are still global, in that they are visible to anyone your function calls.

-Of course if you intend to pass back data in a global variable, don't put it in your saverestore
+Of course if you intend to pass back data in a global variable, don't put it in your save-restore list.

-list.
+	Outputmacro: ^myfunc(^arg1)($$tmp  $global  $$tmp2) # $$bestscore exported
+	….. code
+	Topic: ~mytopic(keyword1 keyword2) ($$tmp $$global $$tmp2)
+	… rules

+You can protect both transient and permanent variables, but usually you would just protect all of the transient variables you assign values to inside your function or topic.
+The comment is what I would say if I intended a variable be returned outside in addition to a primary return value.
+That way anyone reading the code would know $$bestscore was not accidentally left off the save-restore list.

+And whenever you can, prefer local variables because then you don't have to remember to add them to the
+protected save-restore list.
+ChatScript does that automatically.

 ```
 Outputmacro: ^myfunc(^arg1)($$tmp $global $$tmp2) # $$bestscore exported ... code
 ```